VirtualBrainLab/Urchin/README.md

 [![DOI](https://zenodo.org/badge/460577328.svg)](https://zenodo.org/badge/latestdoi/460577328)

 If Urchin is used as part of a research project you should cite this repository.
 We've created a DOI for this purpose on Zenodo.
 Your citations will help us get grant support for this project in the future!

+These materials are not sponsored by or affiliated with Unity Technologies or its affiliates.
+“Unity” is a trademark or registered trademark of Unity Technologies or its affiliates in the U.S. and elsewhere.